troychoplin/Maze-Game/README.md

 * Unzip the downloaded folder and extract to a specified location on your computer.

-* Run either "MazeGame(easy).bat" or "MazeGame(hard).bat" depending on the desired level of difficulty.
+* To start the game, run either "MazeGame(easy).bat" or "MazeGame(hard).bat" depending on the desired level of difficulty.
 <br>

 ## How To Play <a name="htp"></a>